 Who is a long-distance caregiver?

 Anybody, anywhere, can be a long-distance caregiver, regardless of your gender, earnings, age, social status, or employment.
-If you are living in the next town or more far from a person who needs your aid, you are most likely a long-distance caregiver.
+If you are living in the next town or farther from a person who needs your aid, you are most likely a long-distance caregiver.
 Any person who is looking after an aging good friend loved one, or parent from afar can be considered a long-distance caregiver.

 What can a caregiver really do from afar?